datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 gets assigned to a dataset at the time of creation, and does not change across the life time of a dataset, no two different datasets could have the same location in a RIA store.

-.. findoutmore:: What about the ID if it is a git-annex repository?

-   If you want to store :term:`git-annex` repositories in a RIA store, the repository will not have a dataset ID.
-Instead, the repository will be identified by its :term:`annex UUID` in the store.
-This is ID is also universally unique, but unlike :term:`dataset ID`\s, each repository clone will have a different :term:`annex UUID`.
-   Thus, while datasets can be identified across their entire lifetime, flavors, and clones, each clone of a git-annex repository will get a new :term:`annex UUID`.

 The directory underneath the two dataset ID based subdirectories contains a *bare git repository* that is a clone of the dataset.